WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 Similar to the above `display`/`displayHtml` section, we similarily do not have an official standard around the use of the `metadatajson` property we have.
 We have unofficial support in both the mobile app & verifier to display some metadata information to the viewer.

+**Option 1**
-Proposing for V3, if we could add this to the standard, but allow for different types of metadata format, maybe `XSD` for example, it would allow issuers to take advantage of that, and continue to support it officially in some of the Blockcerts ecosystem.
+We could add this to the standard, but allow for different types of metadata format, maybe `XSD` for example, it would allow issuers to take advantage of that, and continue to support it officially in some of the Blockcerts ecosystem.

 Could be similar to `display`, adding `type` & `data`.